 Thoughts on Herd Mentality

 The first thing that strikes you is the box.
-Not only is it coloured like a Friesian cow (white with black patches for those who are city dwellers) but it has a texture of soft fur too.
+Not only is it coloured like a Friesian cow (white with black patches for those who are city dwellers), but it has a texture of soft fur too.
 There has been some serious thought about making this game stand out from others on the shelf.
 The components in the box are of very thick card.
-The tokens are double sided and each cow has a different facial expression (if cows could pull faces that is).
+The tokens are double-sided and each cow has a different facial expression (if cows could pull faces that is).
 This is another nice touch.
 All of the tokens fit nicely in the assembled field in the middle of the table.
-The pink cow looking longingly over the fence at greener pastures elsewhere.
+The pink cow looks longingly over the fence at greener pastures elsewhere.

 There are literally “stacks” of question cards.
 The print is a little small but is still clear to read.
 If you do not like some questions you can easily add your own personal spin.
-For example “If you didn’t write game reviews in your spare time would you rather; make cheese, go metal detecting or take up Morris dancing?”
+For example, “If you didn’t write game reviews in your spare time would you rather; make cheese, go metal detecting, or take up Morris dancing?”
 The responses you get will vary every time depending on who you play with.
 This game is a great ice breaker.
-Within seconds of starting we were in hysterics, berating the person who would rather lose their little toe rather than their appendix.
+Within seconds of starting, we were in hysterics and berating the person who would choose to lose their little toe rather than their appendix.
 The discussion can be as surreal as you want it to be.
 It is one way to get to know others.

 And in the winning, is that something you should be pleased with?
-I prefer to consider myself as an “outside the box” thinker who is not too constrained by established norms and regulation.
+I prefer to consider myself as an “outside the box” thinker who is not too constrained by established norms and regulations.
 Is being part of the herd something to be proud of?
-Or perhaps I am so good at reading people’s minds that I know their likes and dislikes but for the sake doing well in the game I will chose (on this occasion) to conform!
+Or perhaps I am so good at reading people’s minds that I know their likes and dislikes - but for the sake of doing well in the game, I will choose (on this occasion) to conform!
 One approach is to say that I refuse to conform and want to retain the pink cow and wander off in my own direction, throwing left-of-field opinions out just to encourage discussion.

 This is a well-made game.
 It encourages talking and certainly breaks the ice in a large group.
 It is the sort of game that can start off any games evening.
 It is relatively quick and takes seconds to set up.
 The rules are super-simple so that anyone can grasp them.
 The challenge is to try and think like the herd, not as an individual.
 I am grateful to Zatu Games for offering Herd Mentality for review.
 This filler game will stand out from the crowd on any games shelf and be one to be selected when a gaming group wants a light-hearted, fun game.